BillyDM/awesome-audio-dsp/SOFTWARE_OPTIMIZATION.md

 - [`libsimdcpp`] (C++)
 - [`portable-simd`] (Rust, currently requires the nightly compiler)

-# My 10 Audio Software Optimization Tips
+# My Audio Software Optimization Tips

 > TLDR version:
 > - Don't assume a change made your code faster.
 Profile it!
 > - Avoid mutexes, locks, try-locks, `malloc`, `free`, and printing to the terminal in the realtime thread.
+> - Beware of [`denormals`].
 > - CPU cache is king.
 > - Avoid excessive branching logic and calls to medium/large-sized functions.
 > - Try using optimizations such as lookup tables and/or SIMD intrinsics.
-> - Verify that the compiler is doing what you want it to by inspeciting the assembly output.
+> - Verify that the compiler is doing what you want it to by inspecting the assembly output.

 ## 1. Don't assume that a change made your code faster, measure it!